emiltj/NLP_exam_2021/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-To get started run the following
+To get started run the following:

 **NOTE:** There may be slight variations depending on the terminal and operating system you use.
 The following example is designed for Git Bash on Windows 10.
 You also need to have _pip_ installed:
 ### Prerequisites

-The spatial analysis requires data layers that exceed the maximum filesize on GitHub.
-To reproduce the analysis the script ```data/data_download.sh``` has been provided.
-It will automatically download the files needed for replicating our analysis.

-For rerunning the analysis we therefore recommend cloning the repository, as well as using the provided script for downloading the data.
-This can be done using the following lines in an unix-based bash:
+This can be done using the following lines in a unix-based bash:

 ```bash
 git clone https://github.com/emiltj/NLP_exam_2021.git